gitoror/AdventOfCode/2022/README.md

 Goal : Mesure the size of a tower made of rocks after 2022 rocks have felt

+Part 1 : Easy, even if my solution is a bit messy and base on copy paste which is not the point of programming...
+I know, I know

 Part 2 : time excution pb, have to find cycles but don't understand how this can work bcs we cannot predict anything ...?

 ## Day 18

 Goal : Calculate the area of a lava droplet

-Part 1 okay (even if my solution is a bit messy and base on copy paste which is not the point of programming), but in part 2 we don't want to include the area due to air bubbles in the droplet.
+Part 1 okay , but in part 2 we don't want to include the area due to air bubbles in the droplet.
 The trick is to build a box that entirely contains the droplet, start from a point in that box and draw the real contour of the droplet.

 ## Day 19